sepgh/remember-c/README.md

 ## Void pointer

-Imagine we have a function that takes in "an int array" and "int of length of the array" to represent eatch array element in hex format.
+Imagine we have a function that takes in "an int array" and "int of length of the array" to represent each array element in hex format.
 How can we modify this function to accept other types like `long long` or `short` instead of only `int array`.

 Video: https://www.youtube.com/watch?v=k3DbBOZRvRs